LogiCodeGit/jsBase/README.md

 # jsBase
 JavaScript Base Library

-Base library for each technology or environment, the root contains general module and each folder contain specific modules To automating the module loading process download the modules.json for root and specific folder.
+Base library for each technology or environment, the root contains general module and each folder contain specific modules.

+To automating the module loading process download the modules.json for root and specific folder.

 Folders/Modules: